mernaketana/Shoghly-App/README.md

-# project
+# Sho3'ly-app

-The mobile application version of the website sho3'ly built as a graduation project by me and my team members.
+### The mobile application version of the website sho3'ly built as a graduation project by me and my team members.

 ## Detailed Description